currentxchange/purple-explainer/Sol.md

 **SOL is indivisible** (0 precision) token, matching it's functionality of being worth exactly 1 Up.

 # Smart Contract
 SOL is a [simpleassets](https://wax.bloks.io/account/simpleassets) token and exists on their contract.
+You can view SOL on Simple Assets [here](https://wax.simplemarket.io/trading/ft/currentxchng/SOL).

 # SOL Distribution